Cadillac Williams

-Carnell Lamar "Cadillac" Williams (born April 21, 1982) is an American football coach and former running back in the National Football League (NFL).
-Williams was the interim head coach of the Auburn Tigers, the first African American to hold the position in Auburn history.
-He played college football at Auburn.
-During the 2005 NFL Draft, Williams was drafted by the Tampa Bay Buccaneers in the first round and also played for the St. Louis Rams.
+Carnell Lamar "Cadillac" Williams (born April 21, 1982) is an American professional football coach and former running back who most recently served as the running backs coach for the Las Vegas Raiders of the National Football League (NFL).
+He previously served as the running backs coach at Auburn University from 2019 to 2023, he also served as their interim head coach in 2022, the first African American to hold the position in Auburn history.

+Williams played college football for the Auburn Tigers, where he set the school's record for career rushing touchdowns and helped the team go undefeated in 2004, when he was named a first-team All-American.
+During the 2005 NFL draft, Williams was selected by the Tampa Bay Buccaneers in the first round and also played for the St. Louis Rams.
 In 2005, Williams won the NFL Offensive Rookie of the Year award.

 College career

 Williams attended Auburn University after graduating from Etowah High School in Attalla, Alabama.
 He got the nickname "Cadillac" from a TV sportscaster in Alabama for the style and the way he ran – he was a notch above everyone on the field, and the name stuck.
 He began the 2001 season as a true freshman and the #3 running back on the depth chart.
 In the eighth game of the season he had a break-out game against the University of Arkansas and showed his outstanding talent and versatility as a running back.
 After amassing 177 yards in a 42–17 loss to Arkansas, Williams was promoted to starting running back.
 In the next game, the annual Deep South's Oldest Rivalry contest against the University of Georgia, he led Auburn to a 24–17 victory as he amassed 167 yards on a then Auburn record 41 carries, caught four passes for 71 yards and scored two touchdowns, one of which was the game winner.
 (That record stood until Tre Mason had 46 carries and 304 yards against Missouri in the 2013 SEC Championship Game.)
 Williams was injured early in the bitter in-state rivalry game against the University of Alabama (also known as the Iron Bowl) with a broken collar bone and had to sit out the rest of the season.
 In his freshman season, Williams played in nine games and finished with 614 yards on 120 carries (5.1 avg.) and six touchdowns.

 The 2002 season started out as a promising season for Williams.
 Unfortunately, it also ended prematurely for him when he broke his lower left fibula against Florida and missed the last six games of the season.
 He amassed 745 yards on 141 attempts (5.3 avg.) and 10 touchdowns in only seven games prior to the injury.